jessmar94/space-webapp/README.md

 ```

 ## Project Status
+This is the status of the project as of 9th Jan 2020.
 If I have more time, I would like to add more tests to increase coverage.
 I would also consider adding further functionality or additional pages for the user to interact with.